stereopickle/tweet_sentiment_analysis/README.md

 ### Modeling
 Largely I used the Bag of Words approach and the deep learning approach.
 For the Bag of Words models, I calculated the simple count vectors and TF-IDF vectors and ran it through the Naive Bayes and SVM.
-For deep learning approach, an LSTM model was tested with and without the GloVe word embedding weights.
+For deep learning approach, an LSTM model was tested with and without the [GloVe](https://nlp.stanford.edu/projects/glove/) word embedding weights (pretrained 200d Twitter data).
 Lastly BERT with PyTorch (on Google Colab) was tested.

 ## Results